terra-money/docs/docs/full-node/manage-a-terra-validator/set-up-validator.md

 ## 4. Secure your keys and have a backup plan

-In general a validator needs to do three things well

-- Sign and commit blocks (using the Tendermint Consensus key)
-- Provide Oracle FX rates via a feeder (using an Application Oracle Feeder key)
-- Conduct on-chain operations such as voting on Governance proposals (using an Application Operator Key)

-Protecting and having a contingency backup plan for all your [keys](faq.md#what-are-the-different-types-of-keys) will help mitigate catastrophic hardware or software failures of the node.
+Protecting and having a contingency backup plan for your [keys](faq.md#what-type-of-key-do-i-need-to-use) will help mitigate catastrophic hardware or software failures of the node.
 It is a good practice to test your backup plan on a testnet node in case of node failure.

 :::{include} restore.md